Shooting in Austria

 Inge Morath, A Master of Photography

-Inge Morath was one of the most successful Austrian female photographers whose self-expression and realistic portrayal meant the key to success of her career.
+Inge Morath was one of Austria’s most successful female photographers, whose self-expression and realistic portrayal of subjects were key to her distinguished career.

-She was born as Ingeborg Hermine Mörath in Graz 1923.
-Shortly after her birth her family moved to Darmstadt, then later to Berlin.
-After her studies in Berlin and Bucharest she returned to Austria and after the Second World War she continued working as a journalist in Salzburg and afterwards in Vienna.
-Between 1946 and 1949 she worked as editor and translator for the United States Information Service.
-She edited literary texts, radio plays and articles, as well as being the picture editor of the Kulturzeitschrift Heute.
+Born as Ingeborg Hermine Mörath in Graz in 1923, she moved with her family to Darmstadt shortly after her birth and later to Berlin.
+After completing her studies in Berlin and Bucharest, she returned to Austria.
+Following World War II, she began working as a journalist in Salzburg and later in Vienna.
+Between 1946 and 1949, she worked as an editor and translator for the United States Information Service, where she edited literary texts, radio plays, and articles, while also serving as the picture editor of the cultural magazine Heute.

-In 1949 with the help of Ernst Haas she moved to Paris where she had the chance to work as an editor journalist for the famous, world-wide known photo agency Magnum founded by Henri Cartier-Bresson, Robert Capa, David „Chim” Seymour, George Rodger and William Vandivert.
-This was when she became interested in photography, so in 1951 she enrolled to a photography course in London as the student of Simon Guttmann.
+In 1949, with the support of Ernst Haas, she moved to Paris, where she had the opportunity to work as an editor and journalist for the world-renowned photo agency Magnum, founded by Henri Cartier-Bresson, Robert Capa, David "Chim" Seymour, George Rodger, and William Vandivert.
+It was during this time that she developed a deep interest in photography, leading her to enroll in a photography course in London in 1951, studying under Simon Guttmann.

-It was not long until 1953 when she started working as a photographer for Magnum and also for other well-known magazines such as Vogue, Life or Paris Match.
-Soon she became prominent as an independent photographer and during her many journeys she took photos in Iraq, Iran, Syria, Mexico, Tunisia, the USA and all over Europe.
+By 1953, she had begun working as a photographer for Magnum as well as for prestigious magazines such as Vogue, Life, and Paris Match.
+She quickly gained recognition as an independent photographer, capturing striking images during her travels to Iraq, Iran, Syria, Mexico, Tunisia, the United States, and throughout Europe.

 Contemporary Photo Scene in Austria